-- Pop the cover off by inserting a dime (or similar object) in the slot between the covers and twisting. - 2.
-Lift off the front cover, bottom half first.

-- Remove and replace the batteries.
-Use two batteries, type DL2016, or a similar type.
+- Carefully pry off the cover by inserting a dime (or similar object) in a slot between the covers and twist. - 2.
+Lift off the front cover, bottom half first. - Remove and replace the batteries.
 Put new batteries in printed side down. - Replace the front cover.
-Make sure the cover is on tightly so water won't get in. - 5.
-Check the transmitter's operation.
+Make sure the cover is on tightly so water won't get in. - Check the transmitter operation.